rsyslog/rsyslog/source/configuration/property_replacer.rst

 The Property Replacer
 =====================

-**The property replacer is a core component in rsyslogd's string template system.** A syslog message has a number of well-defined properties.
+**The property replacer is a core component in rsyslogd's** `string template system <templates.html>`_.
+A syslog message has a number of well-defined properties.
 Each of this properties can be accessed **and** manipulated by the property replacer.
 With it, it is easy to use only part of a property value or manipulate the value, e.g. by converting all